 Appointments

-Appointments are face-to-face and by telephone, depending on clinical issue.
+Appointments are offered face-to-face or by telephone, depending on the clinical issue.

 Related information